openrundev/docs/content/blog/starlark.md

 OpenRun implements a platform for deploying web apps declaratively.
 The specific focus is on enabling teams to build and deploy internal tools, but it works as a general purpose web app deployment service.
 For most end users, using OpenRun is as simple as starting the service and using imperative CLI commands to manage apps.

 For teams, a declarative interface works better than imperative commands.
-GitOps enables you to define your config and do code reviews and version management for your config, same as done for code.
-OpenRun implements a declarative interface using [Starlark](https://starlark-lang.org/).
+GitOps enables you to do code reviews and version management for your config, same as done for code.
+OpenRun implements a declarative interface using [Starlark](https://starlark-lang.org/) for deploying web apps.

 Starlark, a dialect of Python, is designed to be embedded in other applications for configuration or scripting abilities.
 Starlark was initially developed in Google for build tools like Blaze/Bazel, but it is now being used for other [use-cases](https://github.com/laurentlb/awesome-starlark?tab=readme-ov-file#users).
 There has been lots of discussions about the issues with YAML and other config languages.
 This post looks at the experience with using Starlark as the configuration language in OpenRun.